Cookies on this website

 I am a Prudence Trust Research Fellow and NIHR Senior Research Fellow in the Department of Experimental Psychology at the University of Oxford.

-Our current research projects including the following:
+Our current research projects fall under three strands:

 In the past I have also focused on social cognition in adolescents, particularly social risk, social reward and social influence processes, and how these are related to mental health problems.

-See my full list of academic publications on Google Scholar
+See my full list of academic publications on Google Scholar.